backstage/backstage/.changeset/honest-poems-visit.md

 '@backstage/plugin-scaffolder-react': minor
 ---

-Added an editUrl parameter to TemplateParameterSchema
+Added a header menu for ScaffolderWizard